 where we introduce the \textbf{angular integral} over the corresponding circular ensemble

-Since the Haar measure $dU$ is invariant under the left and right actions of the group $U_N^\beta$ on itself, we can always assume that $X$ and $Y$ are diagonal matrices, in which case our angular integral is called an \textbf{Itzykson--Zuber integral} ~\cite{Itzykson:1979fi}.
-On the other hand, it is also interesting to consider angular integrals where $X$ and $Y$ belong to the Lie algebra of $U_N^\beta$, which are called \textbf{Harish-Chandra integrals} ~\cite{HarishChandra:1957AJM}.
-These two types of integrals coincide in the case $\beta=2$ of the ensemble $U_N$, because matrices in $\operatorname{Lie} U_N = iH_N$ are always diagonal up to conjugations by elements of $U_N$.
+There are two particularly interesting cases: \begin{itemize} \item If $X$ and $Y$ belong to the Gaussian ensemble $E_N^\beta$, since the Haar measure $dU$ is invariant under the left and right actions of the group $U_N^\beta$ on itself, we can assume that $X$ and $Y$ are diagonal matrices.
+Then our angular integral is called an \textbf{Itzykson--Zuber integral} ~\cite{Itzykson:1979fi}.